 - Read about How to Calculate Fertilizer Rates.

-- Apply pre-emergent weed control products that are specifically labeled for Bermuda grass.
-Apply weed control according to the table below.
+- Apply pre-emergent and post-emergent weed control products that are specifically labeled for Bermuda lawns.
+Apply pre-emergent weed control according to the table below.
 Read and follow all label directions.

-- For assistance with weed identification and pest control contact your nursery/garden center, landscaper, or State cooperative extension service agent.
+- For assistance with weed identification and pest control contact your nursery/garden center, landscaper, local Cooperative Extension Service agent, or browse our Weed of the Month section.

 Additional TifTuf Bermuda Maintenance